pcsong33/ChatWireProtocol/notebook.md

 # CS262 Engineering Notebook | Ashley Zhuang & Patrick Song

+## 2/12/2023

+I've added the functionality for queueing messages when a user is away and then delivering them once they return!
+I've also added the ability to list and delete accounts.
+The specs are pretty much all satisfied at this point, but some improvements are still needed.
+Some next steps:
+1. Investigate why host name is appearing differently.
+1. Check if the sender of queued msg is in the dictionary, in case their account has been deleted.
+1. Ensure multiple logins to an account cannot occur.
+1. Test the code a lottttt more, across multiple devices too.
+1. General code clean up and abstraction.

 ## 2/11/2023

 I've rewritten the application using threading now.
 It's at a stage where multiple clients can connect to the server, but they can't send each other messages yet (rather than can send messages to the server, which is just printed out as of now).
 Still pretty stumped on how to send messages in a continuous stream but I'll investigate this next.